cheran-senthil/PyRival/README.md

 </div>

 ### About
-- Standard Template written for use in pypy2
+- Standard Template written for use in PyPy 2
-- Optimized code snippets written in Python3
+- Optimized code snippets written in Python 3

 ### Features
 - Template